EleutherAI/gpt-neox/README.md

 done
 ```

-`$SLURM_JOBID` and `$SLURM_NODELIST` being environment variables SLURM will create for you.
+`$SLURM_JOBID` and `$SLURM_NODELIST` being environment variables Slurm will create for you.
 See the [sbatch documentation](https://slurm.schedmd.com/sbatch.html#SECTION_OUTPUT-ENVIRONMENT-VARIABLES) for a full list of available Slurm environment variables set at job creation time.

 #### Job Launching